raitosyo/rteipc/README.md

 ## How to use rteipc

-rteipc uses libevent and is a wrapper library for embedded systems.
+rteipc uses libevent for event loop and has modules to interact with peripherals.

 ### Initialization